 For more information, call 03 6234 1441 or email firstname.lastname@example.org

-You can download our current program of activities in our newsletter What's On in positive ageing - spring edition.(PDF, 742KB)
+You can download our current program of activities in our newsletter Whats on in Positive Ageing - Summer Edition(PDF, 1MB)

 We also engage in outside activities, such as: